tobiaszuercher/ServiceStack.Authentication.Layer/README.md

 For more details, please check the excellent documentation by layer.com: https://developer.layer.com/docs/client#authentication.

-By default, it uses the ServiceStack built-in session to verify the user id.
+By default, it uses the ServiceStack built-in session to verify the user id (`UserAuthId`).
 This may be overriden by implementing the `ILayerUserValidation` interface.
 Don't forget to register it to the container with `container.RegisterAs<MyUserValidator, ILayerUserValidator>();`